thejcannon/resume/markdown/resume.md

 ## Experience

-### Senior Build Engineer - IBM Watson Orders (previously McD Tech Labs)
+### Senior Build Engineer - IBM WatsonX Orders (previously McD Tech Labs)

 - Supported the entire engineering org in all things Build Engineering
 - Migrated our core build tooling from Bazel to Pants, resulting in:
   - **>10 Minutes** saved on local and PR runs of the static analysis and test pipeline
   - Over **twenty thousand** of lines of BUILD metadata collapsed into 800
   - A better developer experience
-- Introduced several new static analysis tools to our toolkit to help catch issues early
+- Introduced several new static analysis tools to our toolkit to help catch issues early in the SDLC
 - Pioneered the ability to dockerize any file with:
   - bit-wise reproduction capabilities
   - maximum leveraging of the docker layer cache, yielding fast re-builds